Omkar4140/StoryForge/README.md

+# StoryForge
-# Text To Video AI 🔥
+Text To Video AI 🔥

-Generate video from text using AI
+Generate Story from text using AI